 Treating Sports Injuries Naturally

-Joe Fleming provides an overview of eight all-natural remedies that can be used to treat all kinds of sports and exercise-related injuries.
+Joe Fleming provides an overview of eight all-natural remedies to treat all kinds of sports and exercise-related injuries.

-Whether you are an athlete or an avid gym-goer, injuries are often inevitable for people who train consistently.
-That being said, there are a lot of things you can do to treat common injuries like muscle sprains and strains without turning to pharmaceuticals, which come with many problematic side-effects, including cardiovascular issues and an increased risk of intestinal permeability (leaky gut).
+Injuries are often inevitable for consistently trained people, whether an athlete or an avid gym-goer.
+That being said, there are many things you can do to treat common injuries like muscle sprains and strains without turning to pharmaceuticals, which come with many problematic side effects, including cardiovascular issues and an increased risk of intestinal permeability (leaky gut).

-Listed below are eight all-natural remedies that can be used to treat all kinds of sports and exercise-related injuries.
+Listed below are eight all-natural remedies to treat all kinds of sports and exercise-related injuries.

 If you are dealing with an injury like an ankle sprain, one of the best things you can do is apply ice as soon as it occurs.
 The cold will help minimize blood flow to the affected area, which will, in turn, reduce swelling and inflammation while also numbing your pain receptors.